 Control flow allows you to conditionally run blocks of code based on a set of rules.
 By using control flow statements like if...else and switch, you can write functions that make decisions based on certain conditions being met.
-In this tutorial, we'll explore the basic control flow statements including examples and use cases for each.
+In this tutorial, we'll explore the basic control flow statements, including examples and best practices for each.

 if